davidubuntu/orbitalCity/README.md

 # Orbitalcity WEB APP

-Simple web application that shows a list of cities with the information about them.
+Simple web application that shows a list of cities with the information about their names in Spanish and Chinese.
 User can filter cities as well as select them.

 ## Technologies and apis